Ichiro Suzuki: 2006

-Ichiro's 2006 season got off to a disappointing start, with the outfielder hitting as low as .177 in the season's third week.
+Suzuki's 2006 season got off to a disappointing start, with the outfielder hitting as low as .177 in the season's third week.
 He quickly rebounded, finishing the season with a .322 average (sixth in the AL and 11th in the majors).
-Ichiro's 224 hits led the majors, and he recorded 110 runs and 45 stolen bases.
-Ichiro was caught stealing only twice in 2006 for a 96% success rate.
+Suzuki's 224 hits led the majors, and he recorded 110 runs and 45 stolen bases.
+Suzuki was caught stealing only twice in 2006 for a 96% success rate.
 His 1,354 career U.S. hits topped Wade Boggs's record for the most hits in any six-year period.
-In his sixth year in the majors, Ichiro collected his sixth Gold Glove Award, and a sixth All-Star Game selection.
+In his sixth year in the majors, Suzuki collected his sixth Gold Glove Award, and a sixth All-Star Game selection.
 He also won a Fielding Bible Award as the best fielding MLB right fielder.

-Ichiro began wearing high stocking baseball pants in the 2006 World Baseball Classic.
+Suzuki began wearing high stocking baseball pants in the 2006 World Baseball Classic.